+(

-2005 2004 2003
+2006 2005 2004

-Land and plants 3.4 9.5 11.3
+Land and plants 2.4 3.4 9.5

-Equipment 10.1 17.7 12.8
+Equipment 7.0 10.1 17.7

-Other 11.6 27.2 23.2
+Other assets 10.5 11.6 27.2

-Total 25.1 54.4 47.3
+Total 19.9 25.1 54.4

-Capital expenditures during the last three years were primarily made in the areas of construction, as well as improvements to property, plant and equipment and the expansion of the Company's retail network.
-In 2005, capital expenditures were primarily made to open new Natuzzi stores and galleries, as well as to make improvements at existing facilities (such as those located in Bahia Mare, Romania, in Pozzuolo del Friuli, Italy, and other facilities located in and around Santeramo in Colle, Italy) in order to increase productivity and production capacity.
-The Group expects that capital expenditures in 2006, to be financed with cash flow from operations, will be approximately $\pounds 25$ million mainly directed to improvements of existing plants as well as to opening new Natuzzi stores and galleries.
+Capital expenditures during the last three years were primarily made in the areas of construction, as well as improvements to property, plant and equipment and expansion of the Company's retail network.
+In 2006, capital expenditures were primarily made to open new Natuzzi Stores and Natuzzi Galleries, as well as to make improvements at the Group's existing facilities (those located in Bahia Mare, Romania, and other facilities located in and around Santeramo in Colle, Italy) in order to increase productivity and production capacity.
+The Group expects that capital expenditures in 2007, to be financed with cash flow from operations, will be approximately $\mathfrak{E}20$ million mainly directed to improvements of existing plants as well as to opening new Natuzzi Stores and Natuzzi Galleries.